Tobias: No, you're not and I would only go to your funeral if there was cake.

 - Alexandr Kuprin's short story The Blue Star has a protagonist who believes that about her.
 The twist is, on the one hand, she is right — she is a princess who was born so ugly her father ordered every single mirror in the realm destroyed.
 On the other hand, it is an extremely isolated land, and her looks are inherited from a foreigner who founded the royal dynasty, so she is World's Most Beautiful Woman by the standards of, for example, France.

 - Jo March of Little Women refers to herself as "ugly and awkward", as she's more of a tomboy than her ladylike sisters.
 It doesn't stop her from attracting her childhood friend Laurie, and later Professor Bhaer.
+It is said that her hair is her best feature, though the "ugly and awkward" line comes after it has grown back from when she sold it.

 - Hermione of Harry Potter refers to herself being ugly once or twice, to which Harry responds that he doesn't think she's ugly.
 While she's not exactly concerned with appearances, she's notably pretty enough to attract the likes of Viktor Krum, Cormac McLaggen, and eventually Ron himself.
 The Yule Ball and Bill Weasley's wedding show that She Cleans Up Nicely.